-Please submit the Department for Children and Families Application for Foster Child Education Assistance Program Form to the Registrar's Office: www.dcf.ks.gov/services/pps/documents/ppm_forms/section_7000_forms/pps7260.pdf nattan Area Technical College 2020-2021 Course Catalog | 023
+Please submit the Department for Children and Families Application for Foster Child Education Assistance Program Form to the Registrar's Office: www.dcf.ks.gov/services/pps/documents/ppm_forms/section_7000_forms/pps7260.pdf

 Campus-Wide Safety and Security

 Manhattan Tech provides a full-time Security Officer.
 The Security Officer patrols the campus and ensures student, employee, and guest safety.
 If you need the assistance of the Security Officer during an emergency, or an escort to your vehicle, call 785.410.3844.
 For non-emergency and safety related concerns, email security@manhattantech.edu.